Repetitive cluster-tilted algebras: Introduction

 0.2in

 Throughout this paper, we fix an algebraically closed field $k$, and denote by $H$ a finite dimensional hereditary $k$-algebra with $n$ simple modules.
-We denote by $\mathscr{C}=\mathscr{D}^b({\rm mod}\ H)/\tau^{-1}[1]$ the cluster category of $H$.
+We denote by $\mathscr{C}=D^b(H)/(F)$ the cluster category of $H$.
 A basic {\it tilting object} in $\mathscr{C}$ is an object $T$ with $n$ non-isomorphic indecomposable direct summands such that ${\rm Ext}^1_{\mathscr{C}}(T,T)=0$.
-We follow the standard terminology and notation used in the representation theory of algebras, see [ARS], [ASS], [Hap] and [Rin1].
+We follow the standard terminologies and notations used in the representation theory of algebras, see \cite{ass, ars, h, r2}.

 0.3in